-(i) Inventories
+(j) Inventories

-Inventories are comprised of raw materials and finished goods.
-The Group's raw materials consist of accessories and spare parts used to produce the aerial vehicles and finished goods consist of the aerial vehicles.
+Inventories are comprised of raw materials, work in progress and finished goods.
+The Group's raw materials consist of accessories and hardware parts used to produce autonomous aerial vehicles and hardware for building the command-and-control centers.
+Work in progress and finished goods consist of autonomous aerial vehicles.
 Inventories are stated at the lower of cost or net realizable value.
-Cost is determined using the weighted average method, and includes all costs to acquire and other costs to bring the inventories to their present location and condition.
+Cost is determined using the weighted average method and includes all costs to acquire and other costs to bring the inventories to their present location and condition.
 Adjustments to reduce the cost of inventory to its net realizable value are made, if required, to record the decreases in sales prices, obsolescence or similar reductions in the estimated net realizable value.
-The Group started to phase out their consumer drone business in late 2016, resulting in significant provisions being recorded for the consumer drone inventories in both 2017 and 2018.